paul-freeman/cv/README.md

 3. Compile the CV with xelatex.

-If this doesn't work, you're basically on your own.
+If one of these doesn't work, you're basically on your own.
 It took me a bit of time to figure it out myself.
 Good luck!

 ## License

 ```
-Copyright 2020 Paul Freeman
+Copyright 2022 Paul Freeman
 Copyright 2016 Harshavardhan Gadgil

 Licensed under the Apache License, Version 2.0 (the "License");